dotless-de/vagrant-vbguest/Readme.md

     [default] GuestAdditions 4.2.6 running --- OK.

-The `auto-reboot` is tured off by default, when running as a command.
+The `auto-reboot` is turned off by default when running as a command.
 Vbguest will suggest you to reboot the box when needed.
 To turn it on simply pass the `--auto-reboot` parameter:

 ```bash
 $ vagrant vbguest --auto-reboot